openhab/openhab-addons/bundles/org.openhab.binding.warmup/README.md

 ### Run Mode Statuses

 These run mode statuses are defined for the API.
 The descriptions are based on inspection of the device behaviour and are not sourced from documentation.
+Only "schedule" or "fixed" are writeable.

 | api value  | ui name          | description                                                                     |
 |------------|------------------|---------------------------------------------------------------------------------|